OSHA 30-Hour General Industry Safety and Health

 7. Small Business Owners

-• Apprentices and Interns: Individuals starting their careers and requiring foundational knowledge of workplace safety.
+• Apprentices and Interns – Those starting their careers and requiring a solid introduction to workplace safety.

 9. Union Representatives